 There are several pharmacies in Mongolia, but expats still prefer to get their treatment abroad.
 According to estimates, more than 80,000 Mongolian patients spend around $140 million on overseas medical treatment annually.
 China and South Korea are the two most visited countries for medical consultation.

 Mongolia relies on imported drugs, which account for 80% of those in the market.
-In 2016, Mongolia imported drugs worth $106 million, with more than 50% of the stock coming from Russia, Slovenia, Germany, Hungary, India, and China.
+In 2016, Mongolia imported drugs worth $106 million, with more than 50% of the stock coming from Russia,healthcare system in Slovenia, Germany, healthcare system in Hungary, India, and China.
 But the country has become alert to the risk of fake drugs.
 It accounts for about 60% of medicines sold in the market.